andymeneely/project-timber-wolf/rules/RULES.md

 ![reinforcements](fig_hex_reinforcements.png)
 {:.example-right .hexchit .rotate-right}

 **Problem for Later**.
-A hex with the reinforcements token on it is freely passable initially.
+A hex with the reinforcements token on it is freely passable.
 However, a later Crisis card will cause an area effect centered on this token.

 ## Lockdown Gates